-Representative BOBBY RUSH (Democrat, Illinois): And you have officials standing in the doorway of schoolchildren.
+BOBBY RUSH: And you have officials standing in the doorway of schoolchildren.
 You know, I'm talking about all of us back in 1957 in Little Rock, Arkansas.
 I'm talking about George Wallace, Bull Connor.
 And I'm sure that the U.S. Senate don't want to see themselves placed in the same position.

 INSKEEP: That's the view of Congressman Bobby Rush, speaking on CBS.
 We'll get a different view this morning from Ta-Nehisi Coates, a writer for The Atlantic Monthly.
 Welcome to the program.